 Two Case Histories

-Here are a couple of case histories that show how fecal transplant can resolve stubborn cases.
+These two case histories show how giving your dog a fecal transplant can resolve stubborn problems.

 #1 Bear’s IBD